jonkiparsky/about/helping.md

 ### Video director

-Learn enough about video to record the presentation nights.
-Get the videos onto YouTube.
+Record the presentation nights and put the videos on YouTube.
+Boston Python can buy the equipment.
+We'd like to have somebody with video expertise to help select equipment and establish the process.

 ### Name tag master - Ned